-- Visit Japan in autumn, when the countryside explodes into symphonies of glorious colour. - Visit a diverse range of Japan's traditional gardens including: Kinkaku-ji (the Golden Pavilion) & Ryoan-ji (Dragon Peace Temple) in Kyoto, Isui-en in Nara, Kenroku-en in Kanazawa and Koraku-en in Okayama.
+- Visit Japan in autumn, when the countryside explodes into symphonies of glorious colour. - Visit a diverse range of Japan's traditional gardens including: Kinkaku-ji (the Golden Pavilion) & Ryoan-ji (Dragon Peace Temple) in Kyoto, Kenroku-en in Kanazawa and Koraku-en in Okayama.
 We also visit a number of small gardens by special appointment.
-Each garden follows a spiritual and artistic tradition and demonstrates the incredible diverse artistry of the Japanese garden. - Explore some of Japan's splendid art collections, including Tokyo's National Museum, the magnificent collection of kimonos at Itchiku Kubota Art Museum and Hakone's Open-Air Museum containing sculptures by Rodin, Miro and Henry Moore, and over 300 works by Pablo Picasso. - Stroll along Kyoto's charming Philosopher's Walk and visit historic homes in Tokyo and Kanazawa. - Visit the Jiyu Gakuen School in Tokyo, designed by Frank Lloyd Wright when he lived in Japan. - View the great Buddha at Nara's impressive Todai-ji complex, the world's largest timber building. - Walk the Kiso Valley's historic Nakasendo Highway, passing through wooden groves and villages with the distinctive wooden architecture of the Edo era.
+Each garden follows a spiritual and artistic tradition and demonstrates the incredible diverse artistry of the Japanese garden. - Explore some of Japan's splendid art collections, including Tokyo's National Museum, the magnificent collection of kimonos at Itchiku Kubota Art Museum and Hakone's Open-Air Museum containing sculptures by Rodin, Miro and Henry Moore, and over 300 works by Pablo Picasso. - Stroll along Kyoto's charming Philosopher's Walk and visit historic homes in Tokyo and Kanazawa. - Visit the Jiyu Gakuen School in Tokyo, designed by Frank Lloyd Wright when he lived in Japan. - Walk the Kiso Valley's historic Nakasendo Highway, passing through wooden groves and villages with the distinctive wooden architecture of the Edo era.
 Enjoy a reviving green tea in a wayside teahouse and enjoy the glorious views over the countryside. - Experience Japan's unique culture at a tea ceremony in Kanazawa, sample Japanese sake and an array of traditional cuisine including the delicious small dishes presented as a kaiseki feast. - Conclude with a visit to the Adachi Museum of Art, where a collection of contemporary Japanese art is harmoniously set within one of the most beautiful and admired contemplative gardens in the country.

-Overnight Tokyo (3 nights) • Hakone (1 night) • Matsumoto (2 nights) • Kanazawa (1 night) • Kyoto (7 nights) • Matsue (1 night)
+Overnight Tokyo (3 nights) • Hakone (1 night) • Matsumoto (2 nights) • Kanazawa (1 night) • Kyoto (6 nights) • Matsue (1 night)